 In order to reduce the spread of COVID-19 (Coronavirus), the Department of Natural Resources (DNR) is doing its part through social distancing in the workplace.
 As of April 1, most of DNR's employees will work from home and its main office buildings will be closed to the public.
 However, the DNR and its agencies will remain open for business through phone or email to serve the people of Colorado.
 Please be patient and flexible during this unprecedented circumstance, and know that we will respond to customers as soon as possible.
 Click here for COVID-19 updates.

-The Colorado Water Conservation Board (CWCB) is working on revisions to the Rules Concerning Colorado's Instream Flow (ISF) and Natural Lake Level Program.
-ISF Rules revisions will: address the rulemaking requirements of HB20-1157; update a reference to the CWCB website; and update references to Colorado Parks and Wildlife.
+The Colorado Water Conservation Board has filed a Notice of Public Rulemaking Hearing and proposed revisions to the Instream Flow Rules with the Colorado Secretary of State, which will be published in the Colorado Register on October 25.
+The hearing will be held on January 26, 2021.
+The revisions to the ISF Rules will: (1) address the rulemaking requirements of HB20-1157; (2) update a reference to the CWCB's website; and (3) update references to Colorado Parks and Wildlife.